micksmix/www-project-non-human-identities-top-10/2025/docs/2-secret-leakage.md

    - Ensure secrets are not hardcoded in source code, configuration files, or scripts.

 * **Automate Secret Detection**
-   - Integrate secret scanning tools (e.g., GitHub Secret Scanning, TruffleHog, Gitleaks) into CI/CD pipelines to detect and prevent secrets from being committed to repositories.
+   - Integrate secret scanning tools (e.g., GitHub Secret Scanning, TruffleHog, Gitleaks, Kingfisher) into CI/CD pipelines to detect and prevent secrets from being committed to repositories.

 * **Restrict Secret Scope and Permissions**
    - Follow the principle of least privilege by restricting access to secrets to only the applications and services that require them.